irit-melodi/attelo/README.md

    ```
    pip install -r requirements.txt
+   pip install -e .
    ```

+   (N.B.
+By rights the second step `pip install -e` is redundant with the first; however, for some mysterious reason, the irit-rst-dt script is sometimes not installed if you only run the first)

 3. Link your copy of the RST DT corpus in, along with the Penn Treebank, for example: